DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros

 *nGroup*<br/>
-[in] Especifica o índice baseado em zero do grupo.
+no Especifica o índice de base zero do grupo.

 *color*<br/>
-[in] Especifica a cor do texto.
+no Especifica a cor do texto.

 *colorHot*<br/>
-[in] Especifica a cor do texto para o grupo realçado.
+no Especifica a cor do texto do grupo realçado.
 Se-1, a cor de realce padrão será usada.

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a cor do texto de grupo foi alterada com êxito; Caso contrário, FALSE.
+TRUE se a cor do texto do grupo tiver sido alterada com êxito; caso contrário, FALSE.

-##  <a name="setgroupvertoffset"></a>  CMFCTasksPane::SetGroupVertOffset
+##  <a name="setgroupvertoffset"></a>CMFCTasksPane::SetGroupVertOffset

-Define o deslocamento vertical para um grupo.
+Define o deslocamento vertical de um grupo.

 ```
 void SetGroupVertOffset(int n = -1);